andreigue/andreigue.github.io/_posts/2026-01-18-trip-to-turkey.md

 [At its peak](https://en.wikipedia.org/wiki/Ani#/media/File:Bagratuni_Armenia_1000-en.svg), Ani had potentially 100'000 inhabitants, rivaling Constantinople and Baghdad in beauty and wealth.
 At this point I should note also that although it is named "the city of 1001 churches", it didn't actually have that many.
 As [Wikipedia](https://en.wikipedia.org/wiki/Ani) has it, "to date, 50 churches, 33 cave chapels and 20 chapels have been excavated by archaeologists and historians".

 In 1045 AD, Ani was surrendered without much resistance to the Byzantine Empire, who wanted this front to defend against the Seljuks.
+How this "surrender without much resistance" happened is actually quite interesting, with some treachery involved.
+Basically, King Hovhannes-Smbat I (r.
+1020–1041) promised the Byzantines succession of Ani after his death.
+But once he died, King Gagik II (r.
+1042–1045) took over and rejected Byzantine claims to the land.
+Gagik II wanted to keep the kingdom independent.
+The Byzantines tried multiple times to take Armenia by force and intimidation, but failed.
+Finally, since there were also Byzantine-sympathizers within the Armenian elite, they were able to invite King Gagik II (r.
+1042–1045) to Constantinople under the false pretense of diplomacy, and imprison him instead.
+Gagik II was 19-20 at the time.

+You can read more about that [here](https://www.armenianbd.com/news/view/gagik-ii-of-armenia.html) and [here](https://en.wikipedia.org/wiki/Gagik_II_of_Armenia).

 In 1064 AD however, the Seljuks captured Ani and many inhabitants were killed or enslaved, and much of the city was destroyed.
 This was the start of the decline of Ani.
 (This conquest played a significant role in the movement of Armenian into Cilicia, which was officially established as a principality in 1080 AD, and was a full-on kingdom between 1198 and 1375.)